Measuring Agents in Production: Related Work

-Our work differs in two key ways: \emph{(i) Scope:} we study agents actively operating in production; and \emph{(ii) Focus:} we collect engineering-level technical data from practitioners.
-Our study complements these prior works and offers a new perspective into successful agents, providing insights into where the field is heading.

-\textbf{Research Agent Literature Survey. } Many prior work examine LLM-powered agents from an academic perspective~\cite{krishnan2025aiagentsevolution, liu2025advanceschallengesfoundationagents, wang2024survey, luo2025largelanguagemodelagent, PICCIALLI2025128404, plaat2025agenticlargelanguagemodels}, providing valuable taxonomies of agent designs and tracing the evolution of key techniques.
-Other agent surveys focus on specific aspects: evaluation methodologies~\cite{yehudai2025surveyevaluationllmbasedagents, Mohammadi_2025}, security concerns~\cite{agent_security_survey}, and multi-agent systems~\cite{guo2024largelanguagemodelbased}.
-In contrast, our work is an empirical study that collects primary data directly from practitioners building and operating deployed agents.
-We do not synthesize published research via literature reviews; instead, we conduct original survey data collection and in-depth case study interviews to document production practices.
+\textbf{Research Literature Surveys.} Academic surveys synthesize published research, providing overviews of agent architectures and taxonomies~\cite{Wang_2024,liu2025advanceschallengesfoundationagents}, with specialized surveys on evaluation~\cite{yehudai2025surveyevaluationllmbasedagents} and security~\cite{agent_security_survey}.
+In contrast, our empirical study collects primary data directly from practitioners building deployed agents through original interviews and surveys rather than synthesizing existing literature.